sudo-bmitch/presentations/secure-supply-chain-2021/presentation.md

   - Provides short term keys to attested agents and workloads
   - Agents could be attested to server by Hardware (TPM/HSM/TEE), Cloud APIs, or other methods.
 Given SVIDs for associated workloads
   - Workloads attested to Agent with OS (pid), K8s, docker, and similar.
 Given their individual SVID (x509 cert or JWT token)
-- Keylime
-  - Integrates with TPM (perhaps TEE too) to implement hardware rooted cryptographic trust of remote machines

 ---

 # Signing

-- [PARSEC](https://github.com/parallaxsecond/parsec): access to hardware security, development
+- KMS and HSM
 - [Vault](https://www.vaultproject.io/): transit plugin gives a software equivalent to HSMs
 - [TUF](https://github.com/theupdateframework): framework for signing, stable
-- [Notary v2](https://github.com/notaryproject/notaryproject): signs artifacts on an OCI registry, design/prototype
-- [Cosign](https://github.com/sigstore/cosign): competing image signing project, early stable
+- [Cosign](https://github.com/sigstore/cosign): image and artifact signing, early stable
 - [Rekor](https://github.com/sigstore/rekor): transparency logs, development
+- [Notary v2](https://github.com/notaryproject/notaryproject): signs artifacts, design/prototype

 ???

-- PARSEC
+- KMS: key management service
+  - often provided by clouds to perform signing without exposing private keys
-  - API to access hardware security (e.g. Hardware Security Module (HSM))
+- HSM: hardware security module
+  - physical way to secure keys, see also TPM
-- Vault
+- Vault (Hashicorp)
-  - I've also been looking at Vault with their transit plugin to sign without ever accessing the private key directly, effectively a software based HSM, but it can be backed by an HSM
+  - Secrets management platform
+  - Transit plugin turns vault into a KMS
   - Vault conveniently integrates with OIDC for auth which can be provided by Spire
 - TUF - The Update Framework
   - Used for securely pushing software updates in multiple ecosystems